 CHF is a disorder where the heart loses its ability to pump blood efficiently, causing fatigue and shortness of breath.
 CHF is not a single disease, but the end stage of different types of heart diseases.
 The most common of these is coronary artery disease, which develops when the coronary arteries are blocked.
 Hypertension, or high blood pressure, and diabetes are also common causes of heart failure.
 About 7 in 10 people with heart failure have high blood pressure before being diagnosed.
 Around 8 percent of men and 18 percent of women ages 45 to 64 will develop heart failure within 5 years of having a heart attack.
 The risk of developing CHF after having a heart attack continues to increase with age.
-Between the coronary arteries are also common causes of heart failure.

 The Capital District averages 1,700 CHF hospitalizations annually.
 Of the three Capital District counties, Schenectady County had the highest CHF hospitalization rate of 50.3 per 10,000 population 18 years of age and older.
 This was higher than both the New York State, excluding NYC, rate of 41.7/10,000, as well as the 2008-2012 Prevention Agenda objective of 33.0/10,000.
 Albany County and Rensselaer County rates were lower than the Upstate New York rate and already meet the Prevention Agenda objective for CHF hospitalizations.
-10

-Age-Adjusted Congestive Heart Failure Hospitalization Rate per 10,000 Population Aged 18+, 2008-2010 10
+Age-Adjusted Congestive Heart Failure Hospitalization Rate per 10,000 Population Aged 18+, 2008-2010

 Prevention Agenda Objective 33.0

 United States 38.4

 New York State, excl.
 NYC 41.7

 Albany County 31.9

 Rensselaer County 32.7

 Schenectady County 50.3

 The adjusted CHF hospitalizations rates for all ages have decreased slightly over the last decade.
-When comparing 2001-2005 and 2006-2010, Albany County decreased 3% (23.3to 22.7/10,000), Rensselaer County decreased 19% (32.9 to 26.5/10,000) and Schenectady County decreased 4% (30.0 to 28.9/10,000).5 resulting in women bearing the greater burden from this condition.6
+When comparing 2001-2005 and 2006-2010, Albany County decreased 3% (23.3to 22.7/10,000), Rensselaer County decreased 19% (32.9 to 26.5/10,000) and Schenectady County decreased 4% (30.0 to 28.9/10,000).

 CHF hospitalization rates are 25% to 50% higher for Capital District men compared to women for 2006-2010.
-While Albany County had the highest disparity between males and females with a ratio of 1.47
+While Albany County had the highest disparity between males and females with a ratio of 1.47 resulting in women bearing the greater burden from this condition. $^{\rm 6}$